secretstartups/handbook/content/handbook/marketing/channel-marketing/_index.md

 1. Once spreadsheet is completed, proceed with [self service list import](/handbook/marketing/marketing-operations/automated-list-import/) instructions.
 1. (no setup needed) Marketo will process.
     1. If there is a `CRM Partner ID` that equals to a Channel Partner Account ID (18),
-        1. Set `Vartopia Partner Account` - if CRM Partner ID is asociated to a Channel Partner.
+        1. Set `Vartopia Partner Account` - if CRM Partner ID is associated to a Channel Partner.
         1. Set `Partner Consent` = `True`
     1. If `CRM Partner ID` equals to a Alliance Partner Account ID (18),
         1. Do nothing.